 - Loss of memory or concentration

-Now that you understand the potential causes and effects of stress on your elderly loved one, we have gathered 5 great ways to help your elderly loved one minimize stress in their life.
+Now that you understand the potential causes, let’s discuss 5 great ways to help your elderly loved one minimize stress in their life.

-- Find short term solutions- Often senior stress is caused by all the looming changes they are experiencing.
+Senior stress is caused by all the looming changes they are experiencing.
 Have your elder write down their worries and take a little time each day to figure out a short-term solution.
-Remember: It doesn’t matter how many steps it takes to get to where you want, as long as you get there.
+It doesn’t matter how many steps it takes to get to there, as long as you get there.

 As always, If you care for an elderly loved one and would like help developing a care plan please feel free to contact us.
 We can help your family establish a care plan to personally accommodate your loved one’s needs.